Split Your Dataset With scikit-learn's train_test_split()

 Now y_train and y_test have the same ratio of zeros and ones as the original y array.

-Stratified splits are desirable in some cases, like when you’re classifying an imbalanced dataset, a dataset with a significant difference in the number of samples that belong to distinct classes.
+Stratified splits are desirable in some cases, like when you’re classifying an imbalanced dataset, which is a dataset with a significant difference in the number of samples that belong to distinct classes.

 Finally, you can turn off data shuffling and random split with shuffle=False: